davidFLRibeiro/gasOrdersApi/README.md

 deploy in Heroku:
 https://morning-mesa-93259.herokuapp.com/clients

-In this API we have an Orders router with 7 methods:
+GET /client In this API we have an Orders router with 7 methods:

-.get: returns all Orders.

-.post: insert Orders.

-.all: give back by ID.

-.patch: Orders update.
+POST /client at this endpoint we create the orders

+GET / client:id at this endpoint, we get a certain order

+PATCH /client:id at this endpoint, we can make necessary changes to the order

 In OrdersService we have queries: